Kellogg lifts full-year forecasts on resilient pandemic demand

-Breakfast cereal maker Kellogg Co (K.N) raised annual forecasts and beat first-quarter sales and profit estimates on Thursday, helped by a sustained snacking boom that began during the pandemic but continues even as the U.S. economy reopens.
+(Reuters) -Breakfast cereal maker Kellogg Co raised annual forecasts and beat first-quarter sales and profit estimates on Thursday, helped by a sustained snacking boom that began during the pandemic but continues even as the U.S. economy reopens.

 Fresh restrictions in several parts of the world, including France, the United Kingdom and parts of Asia early this year has also fueled demand for cereals, snacks and frozen foods as consumers staying indoors seek comfort in food.